nexto123/ecommerce-assignments/README.md

 1. Home page -> product view page
 2. Account Page -> create an account and log in
 3. Click on product -> View product Detail & add to cart
-3. Order Page -> Delete, Edit, Add product in Cart.
+3. Order Page -> Finalize your order.
 4. Check out product -> Pay with card
 5. Cart Page -> See items inside the cart, Delete items inside the cart, decrease/increase items inside the cart.